Migrate data from PolarDB-X 2.0 to Tablestore

 Whether to delete SQL operations on heartbeat tables of forward and reverse tasks

-Choose whether to write heartbeat SQL information to the source database when the DTS instance is running.
+Choose whether DTS writes heartbeat SQL information to the source database while the instance is running.

 No: Writes heartbeat SQL information to the source database.
-This may interfere with features such as physical backup and cloning of the source database.
+This may interfere with source database operations like physical backups and cloning.

 Monitoring and Alerting